jonnonz1/nz-statute-book/acts/public/2004/maritime-security-act-2004.md

   (b) if requested by an authorised person or a port facility security officer, must present his or her warrant or certificate of employment to the authorised person or port facility security officer.

 ### 47 Powers and duties of Minister to require screening and searching
-(1) The Minister may, if necessary to improve or enhance maritime security to enable New Zealand to be part of a concerted international response to a threat to maritime security or if it is in the national interest, direct a maritime security organisation, by notice in the Gazette,—
+(1) The Minister may, if necessary to improve or enhance maritime security to enable New Zealand to be part of a concerted international response to a threat to maritime security or if it is in the national interest, direct a maritime security organisation, by notice,—
   (a) to screen—
     (i) any person boarding a ship; and
     (ii) any thing to be carried by a ship; and